 Prebiotics on the map

 1995 was the year that the concept of prebiotics was introduced.
 We all have more bacterial cells in our bodies as we do human cells – the average person has around 100 trillion bacterial cells.
 The majority of these live in our gut, where they help us to digest food – not only are most gut bacteria harmless, we couldn’t survive without them.
-But not all bacteria are equal, and a shift in the balance of ‘good to bad’ bacteria has been linked with a host of medical conditions from obesity and heart disease to bowel problems and cancer.
+But not all bacteria are equal, and a shift in the balance of ‘good to bad’ bacteria has been linked to a range of conditions.

 The (really) bad stuff